manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 		(Refer Use Case 2 in  [Note 1683050.1](https://support.oracle.com/epmos/faces/DocumentDisplay?parent=DOCUMENT&sourceId=1495519.1&id=1683050.1): OMS Failed to Start With Error 'Oracle Management Server is Down.
 Console may not be up')

-	1. Repository database  table space is not full (alert log file does not have table space full errors).
+	1. Repository database  tablespace is not full (alert log file does not have tablespace full errors).

 	1. Enough space is available for the repository database archive logs.